The Buyer You Forgot About

 Send an email first, then follow these guidelines:

 1. Make sure the email is coming from the advisor!
-Make it sound personal by including specific details, like time-servicing their vehicle, accurate make and model, even mileage if possible.
+Make it sound personal by including specific details, like time-servicing their vehicle, accurate make and model, and even mileage if possible.

 2. Get straight to the point.
 Once the introduction is made tell them exactly why you are reaching out.

 3. Consider this email just the preliminary contact and make sure the owner knows it.
-Set up a follow up phone call to review the details.
+Set up a follow-up phone call to review the details.

 5. Make sure the email is signed by the adviser, not the GM, owner, BDC agent, etc. to leverage the relationship.

-6. Set up a timeline where the advisor will make the call to follow-up with the brand-owner, and then make sure that the calls take place.
+6. Set up a timeline where the advisor will make the call to follow up with the brand owner, and then make sure that the calls take place.

-7. Set a vehicle evaluation as the call to action, then invite the brand-owners to come in when it is convenient for them.
+7. Set a vehicle evaluation as the call to action, then invite the brand owners to come in when it is convenient for them.

 Step 4.
 Make it Worthwhile

 Set up a compensation agreement with the advisers!
 This is not a free effort for your ASMs.
-You will pay a referral fee to a stranger, but not the employee who is leveraging his relationship on your behalf?
+You will pay a referral fee to a stranger, but not the employee who is leveraging his relationship on your behalf.

-If you are expecting the advisers to take time out of their busy schedule to make these calls for nothing, do not even start this strategy.
+If you are expecting the advisers to take time out of their busy schedules to make these calls for nothing, do not even start this strategy.
 The adviser should benefit from their efforts and, if you are fair, you will see some incredible results with this campaign.

 Step 5.
 The Experience is Key

-Evaluate the vehicle, present the facts as a soft touch, this is not the time to high pressure close.
-Remember these consumers are not in market.
+Evaluate the vehicle, and present the facts as a soft touch, this is not the time to high-pressure close.
+Remember these consumers are not in the market.
 They are not buying from you or your competitors.
 Leave them with the information on potential savings or, if there is no equity opportunity, leave them the information on features and benefits of the upgraded vehicle and of potential long-term repair savings.
 They will then start to inquire as their vehicle ages and experience more wear and tear.

-If you use this strategy, an extra benefit I typically see is gaining more profit per deal as the consumers have not conducted the fourteen plus hours of research they average prior to making a purchase.
+If you use this strategy, an extra benefit I typically see is gaining more profit per deal as the consumers have not conducted the fourteen-plus hours of research they average prior to making a purchase.

-If you follow these steps and present the facts to the potential owners, I promise you will sell more cars every single month and you will gain the opportunity to not just to make another sale, but to also continue the ongoing relationship between you and the brand-owner.
+If you follow these steps and present the facts to the potential owners, I promise you will sell more cars every single month and you will gain the opportunity not just to make another sale, but to also continue the ongoing relationship between you and the brand-owner.
 This is ultimately the biggest win!